If you have Googled the name of your organisation, you may have found that it already exists online – even without you doing anything.

 This may happen for a number of reasons.
 For example, business directories may list you on their site based on public information, social media users sometimes create pages for locations they visit so they can ‘check-in’ and some social networks even recommend their users create pages for businesses they may not already have.

+It is in your interest to 'claim' your online presence, as this can be they first method that clients find your services or supporters find your purpose.
 The good news is that most of the time, these pages that have been created can be ‘claimed’ by the owners of the business and can be changed and monitored.

 If this sounds like you, there are usually a few basic steps.

 Firstly, set up a document where you can write down all the different websites you have a presence on.
 This could include Google Maps, Yelp, Facebook etc. An Excel spreadsheet could be helpful in this situation.